Khubaib-rgb/odin-recipes/README.md

 * **Anchors & Links:** Linking internal pages together and linking out to external recipe sources.
 * **File paths:** Properly organizing files and referencing relative paths within a project directory.

-you can follow this as well by joining through this link (https://www.theodinproject.com/paths/foundations/courses/foundations) today
+you can follow this as well by joining through this link (https://www.theodinproject.com/paths/foundations/courses/foundations)